 Susan is a former editor at Barrelhouse Magazine and The Baltimore Review.
 Her fiction has appeared or is forthcoming in New York Stories, The Orchid Literary Review, Mizna, Sukoon, Banipal, and elsewhere.
 Her articles, essays, and reviews have appeared in The Christian Science Monitor, The Little Patuxent Review, The Baltimore City Paper, The Philadelphia Inquirer, Al-Jadid, Baltimore Magazine, Pages Magazine, Sojourner, Calyx, Urbanite, and other forums.
 She is co-founder (along with the editors of The Potomac Review and Barrelhouse) of the annual conference, Conversations & Connections: Practical Advice on Getting Published and speaks often at conferences on topics ranging from Arab-American literature to creative writing to pedagogy.

 Susan is a two-time recipient of an Individual Artist Award from the Maryland State Arts Council.
+She has also been awarded a Ruby’s Artist Grant from the Greater Baltimore Cultural Alliance.

 She has been an invited speaker at the University of Hartford, the Community College of Baltimore County, the University of Maryland, Rutgers University, the University of Baltmore, the University of Miami, Stanford University, and other institutions.

-She belongs to the Middle East Studies Association (MESA), the Radius of Arab-American Writers (RAWI), the Associated Writing Programs (AWP), and the Modern Language Association (MLA).
+She belongs to the Middle East Studies Association (MESA), the Radius of Arab-American Writers (RAWI), the Associated Writing Progams (AWP), and the Modern Language Association (MLA).
 She currently serves as a Board Member of RAWI and is a professional member of the PEN America Center.
 She is part of the PEN Faulkner Foundations Writers in Schools Program.